nixworks/public/news/2008/03/26/2008-unrest-in-tibet-the-first-foreign-journalists-allowed-in-tibet-since-the-outbreak-of-the-unrest-arrive-in-lhasa.md

 ### Related:

-1. [ 2008 unrest in Tibet:.
-Chinese security forces round up Tibetan dissidents in Lhasa.
+1. [ 2008 unrest in Tibet:: Chinese security forces round up Tibetan dissidents in Lhasa.
 Qiangba Puncog, Chairman of the Tibet Autonomous Region, says the official death toll from the unrest is 13 and calm is returning to the city. ](/news/2008/03/17/2008-unrest-in-tibet-chinese-security-forces-round-up-tibetan-dissidents-in-lhasa-qiangba-puncog-chairman-of-the-tibet-autonomous-regio.md) _Context: 2008 unrest in Tibet, Lhasa, Tibet_
 2. [China announces plans to build a railway linking the Tibetan capital Lhasa with Chengdu. ](/news/2016/03/5/china-announces-plans-to-build-a-railway-linking-the-tibetan-capital-lhasa-with-chengdu.md) _Context: Lhasa, Tibet_
 3. [2013 Gyama Mine landslide: A large landslide buries 83 gold miners in China's Tibetan Autonomous Region near Lhasa. ](/news/2013/03/29/2013-gyama-mine-landslide-a-large-landslide-buries-83-gold-miners-in-china-s-tibetan-autonomous-region-near-lhasa.md) _Context: Lhasa, Tibet_
 4. [For the first time a series of self-immolations have reached the Tibetan capital of Lhasa when two Tibetans set themselves on fire.](/news/2012/05/28/for-the-first-time-a-series-of-self-immolations-have-reached-the-tibetan-capital-of-lhasa-when-two-tibetans-set-themselves-on-fire.md) _Context: Lhasa, Tibet_